drawbuildplay/drawbuildplay.github.io/content/blog/15-charming-bridal-shower-ideas/index.md

 {{<imgproc "images/world-adventure.jpeg" Resize "600x" >}}{{</imgproc>}}

 ## Hollywood Glamour
-Image Description: Red carpet entrance, with guests dressed in 1920s attire, a black tie setting with old Hollywood posters and a photo booth.

 Dive into Hollywood glamour with a theme that encourages guests to dress up in their finest vintage or red carpet attire.
 Set up a photo booth with movie props.

 {{<imgproc "images/hollywood-bridal-shower.jpeg" Resize "600x" >}}{{</imgproc>}}